tredontho/purescript-book/text/chapter8.md

 `props` are ignored, `D.text` returns `JSX`, and `pure` lifts to rendered JSX.
 Now `component` has everything it needs to produce the `ReactComponent`.

-Next we'll examine some of the additional complexities of the full Address Book component.
+Next, we'll examine some of the additional complexities of the full Address Book component.

 These are the first few lines of our full component: